Gray wolf federal and state legal status

 The status of gray wolves under federal law has been debated and litigated for many years, and the level of protection for the species has changed several times.

-On March 15, 2019, the USFWS published a proposed rule (Federal Register, Vol. 84, No. 51) to remove the gray wolf from the List of Endangered and Threatened Wildlife.
+On March 15, 2019, the USFWS published a proposed rule (Federal Register, Vol. 84, No. 51) (PDF) to remove the gray wolf from the List of Endangered and Threatened Wildlife.
 The USFWS proposed this action because the best available scientific information indicated that the listed gray wolves no longer met the definitions of a threatened species or endangered species under the Endangered Species Act due to recovery.
-The Final Rule to remove gray wolves from the List of Endangered and Threatened Wildlife (Federal Register, Vol. 85, No. 213) was published on November 3, 2020.
+The Final Rule to remove gray wolves from the List of Endangered and Threatened Wildlife (Federal Register, Vol. 85, No. 213) (PDF) was published on November 3, 2020.
 The final rule went into effect on January 4, 2021 and wolves in Washington State were delisted from the Federal Endangered Species Act statewide, until February 10, 2022, when a U.S. District Judge’s order overturned this decision.

 Status of the gray wolf under Washington state law